Germany

 • Holiday and Christmas bonus

-Start of training 9/2024
+Start of vocational training 9/2024

 Apply now

-Questions about applying?
+Questions about an application?

 You still have questions about a possible start with us - here you will find an overview of the most frequently asked questions about applying to LAPP.